GreptimeTeam/docs/docs/v0.7/en/contributor-guide/frontend/table-sharding.md

   b STRING,
   ts TIMESTAMP TIME INDEX,
 )
-PARTITION BY RANGE COLUMNS (a) (
+PARTITION ON COLUMNS (a) (
-  PARTITION p0 VALUES LESS THAN (10),
-  PARTITION p1 VALUES LESS THAN (20),
-  PARTITION p2 VALUES LESS THAN (MAXVALUE),
+  a < 10,
+  a >= 10 AND a < 20,
+  a >= 20,
 );
 ```

-`my_table` that we created above has 3 partitions.
-Partition "p0" contains a portion of data that
-only has rows of column "a < 10"; partition "p1" contains rows of "10 <= a < 20"; partition "p2"
-includes the remaining rows of "a >= 20".
+The above `my_table` has 3 partitions.
+The first partition contains rows where "a < 10", the second partition contains rows where "10 <= a < 20", and the third partition contains all rows where "a >= 20".

 ::: warning Important

-1. Value ranges must be strictly increased, and finally ends with "`MAXVALUE`".
+1. The ranges of all partitions must not overlap.
-2. The partition column must be a primary key.
+2. The columns used for partitioning must be specified in `ON COLUMNS`

 :::